Online Inquiry Form

 Start: Jan, Mar, May, Jun, Aug, Oct

-The Bachelor of Science major in Social Work prepares students for generalist practice with individuals, families, groups, communities, and organizations.
+The Bachelor of Science with a major in Social Work is accredited by the Council on Social Work Education (CSWE).
+This degree program prepares students for generalist practice with individuals, families, groups, communities, and organizations.
 The degree in social work engages students in a real-world approach and close mentoring relationships that foster professional development.

 This bachelor’s degree provides grounding in social work knowledge, values, and competency skills, with an emphasis on evidence-based practice.
 The social work major requires knowledge about human behavior and the social environment, social welfare policy and services, multicultural social work, human diversity, social and economic justice, social work ethical standards, strengths-based practice, and research.

 The field practicum exposes students to clinical processes, generalist methods, and interventions used in a variety of public and private sector, community-based organizations.

 The degree in social work models the national Educational Policy and Accreditation Standards (2008) published by the Council on Social Work Education.
 For students interested in pursuing graduate study, the curriculum satisfies the educational requirements for admission to full-time or part-time master’s degree programs in social work upon completion of this program.

 Professional practice settings include: social services, child welfare, heath, youth and education, medical, mental health, addictions, long-term care, corrections, and juvenile justice.

 Union Institute & University is accredited by The Higher Learning Commission.
 The Bachelor of Science major in Social Work is accredited by the Council on Social Work Education (CSWE).
 According to CSWE policy, students admitted to the social work program since the beginning of the 2011-2012 academic year (which began July 1, 2011) will be considered as having graduated from an accredited social work program.